Menelik I: Life

-According to the medieval Ethiopian book, the Kebra Nagast, translated into Geʽez in 1321 CE, his name was Bäynä Ləḥkəm (from ابن الحكيم, Ibn Al-Hakim, "Son of the Wise.").
+According to the medieval Ethiopian book, the Kebra Nagast, written in Geʽez in 1321 CE, his name was Bäynä Ləḥkəm (from ابن الحكيم, Ibn Al-Hakim, "son of the wise").
 He was conceived when his father Solomon tricked his visiting mother, the Queen of Sheba, into sleeping with him.
-His mother raised him as a Jew in her homeland and he only traveled to Jerusalem to meet his father for the first time when he was in his twenties.
+His mother raised him as Jewish in her homeland, and he only traveled to Jerusalem to meet his father for the first time when he was in his twenties.
 While his father begged Menelik to stay and rule over Israel, Menelik told him that he wanted to return home.
 Thus, Solomon sent many Israelites with him, to aid him in ruling according to biblical standards; which were aggrieved at being exiled forever.
-One recount is that King Solomon gave his Ark of the Covenant to his son as a gift, while another states Solomon attemped to regain the ark but was unable to due to its supernatural properties aiding Menelik.
+One recount is that King Solomon gave the Ark of the Covenant to his son, while another states that Menelik and his Israelite companions took the Ark with them; and Solomon attempted to regain the ark but was unable to, due to its supernatural properties aiding Menelik.
 Upon the death of his mother, or upon her abdication in his favor, Menelik was crowned King of Ethiopia.

 According to one Ethiopian tradition, Menelik was born at Mai-Bela near the village of Addi-Shmagle, located north west of Asmara, in Eritrea.

 Dynasty

-According to legend, Menelik I founded the Solomonic dynasty of Ethiopia that ruled Ethiopia with few interruptions for close to three thousand years.
-This ended 225 generations later, with the deposition of Emperor Haile Selassie in 1974.
-However, historical records show that the Solomonic dynasty began in 1262 AD, when Yekuno Amlak, who claimed descent from biblical Solomon and Sheba, overthrew the last ruler of the Zagwe dynasty, dismissing them as not of "the house of Israel" (i.e., of Solomon). and established the Solomonic Dynasty in 1270 AD.
-Acts 8:26–40 depicts a 1st century account of an Ethiopian royal official on a pilgrimage to Jerusalem from Ethiopia.
+According to legend, Menelik I founded the Solomonic dynasty that ruled Ethiopia with few interruptions for close to three thousand years.
+This dynasty ended after 225 generations, with the deposition of Emperor Haile Selassie in 1974.
+The Solomonic dynasty began (or was restored, based on the traditional narrative) in 1270, when Yekuno Amlak, who claimed descent from biblical Solomon and Sheba, overthrew the last ruler of the Zagwe dynasty, dismissing them as not of "the house of Israel" (i.e., of Solomon). and re-established the Solomonic Dynasty in 1270 AD.
+The term Madrā Ag'azi appears in the Gädlä Marqorewos (Conti Rossini 1904, 27 (text); 38, tr.) as the realm of King Mənəlik.

-Popular culture
+In popular culture

-Much tourist art in Ethiopia depicts the narrative about Menelik I in a series of panels, 44 scenes, eleven for each of four lines.
-The story depicted on them is the oral version (beginning with a backstory on Sheba and including an Ethiopian maid who also becomes pregnant by Solomon), not the medieval text version.
+Much Ethiopian art depicts the narrative about Menelik I in a series of panels, 44 scenes, eleven for each of four lines.
+The story depicted on these panels is the oral version (beginning with a backstory on Sheba and including an Ethiopian maid who also becomes pregnant by Solomon), not the medieval text version.

-2004 short documentary, Menelik I, was filmed in Ethiopia.
-It tells the story of the son of the Queen of Sheba through tableau images and music.
+A short film, Menelik I, was produced in 2004.
+Filmed in Ethiopia, it tells the story of the son of the Queen of Sheba through tableau images and music.

+Tomb

+A site known as the tomb of Menelik I is located two kilometres west of Axum.
+A German archaeological expedition discovered walls and a room at the site in 1906.
+Bones that were alleged to belong to Menelik I were collected and deposited in the Church of Our Lady Mary of Zion in Axum.